unblinking/www.unblinking.io/index.md

 ## Check out these projects

+### 🗎 TrappyKeepy

+[TrappyKeepy](https://github.com/unblinking/trappykeepy) is a document storage Web API.

 ### 💬 Forgettable

-[Forgettable](https://github.com/unblinking/forgettable) is another chatroom.
-The goal of this chatroom project is to remain simple.
+[Forgettable](https://github.com/unblinking/forgettable) is an ephemeral chatroom.

+The goals of this chatroom project are to remain simple and temporary.
 Enter a nickname and begin chatting instantly.
-No password required, no sign-up process, no database, and no centrally saved chat history (making the chat history forgettable).
+No password required, no sign-up process, no database, and no centrally saved chat history (making the chat history ephemeral and forgettable).
 You can [try it right now](https://forgettable-chat.herokuapp.com/) (hosted by Heroku).